 Ways To Approach A Loved One With Addiction: Interventions And More

-Staging an intervention for a loved one can in some cases be an effective approach for getting a loved one to seek treatment for substance abuse.
+Staging an intervention for a loved one can in some cases be an effective approach for getting a loved one to seek treatment for substance use.
+Others, still, may benefit more from a one-on-one approach, or the intervention of a trusted healthcare professional, such as a family doctor.

 Family Therapy for Drug Addiction

 One of the most highly recommended treatments for families affected by addiction is a family-integrated treatment approach, with services such as family therapy.
+Family therapy is a form of therapy that incorporates and encourages family involvement in a person’s treatment process.

 Substance Abuse Education To Support Your Loved One’s Recovery

-Substance abuse education can be an important prevention and recovery tool for everyone—but especially for those individuals and families directly affected by addiction.
+Substance abuse education can be an important prevention and recovery tool for everyone, but especially for those individuals and families directly affected by addiction.

 Read more about substance abuse education for family members